wvlet/airframe/docs/airframe.md

 object MyServerService {
   val design = newDesign
     .bind[Server]
-    .onInit{x:Server => ... }    // Called when the object is initialized
+    .onInit{ x:Server => ... }        // Called when the object is initialized
-    .onInject{x:Server => ... }  // Called when the object is injected
+    .onInject{ x:Server => ... }      // Called when the object is injected
-    .onStart{x:Server => ... }   // Called when session.start is called
+    .onStart{ x:Server => ... }       // Called when session.start is called
-    .afterStart{x:Server => ... }     // Called after onStart lifecycle is finished
+    .afterStart{ x:Server => ... }    // Called after onStart lifecycle is finished.
+                                      // Use this only when you need to add an extra startup process for testing.
-    .beforeShutdown{x:Server => ...}  // Called right before all shutdown hook is called
+    .beforeShutdown{ x:Server => ...} // Called right before all shutdown hook is called
                                       // Useful for adding pre-shutdown step
-    .onShutdown{x:Server => ... } // Called when session.shutdown is called
+    .onShutdown{ x:Server => ... }    // Called when session.shutdown is called
   )
 }
 ```